Small but Mighty, Discover Turks and Caicos one beach at a time.

 Frankly, I am not sure, but I quite enjoy the quaintness of this little British overseas territory.

-No Bowling Alleys
+No Bowling Alleys in Turks and Caicos

 There are lots of beach activities and explorations to be had.
-It is an island with no movie theatre, no bowling alleys or many “rainy day” activities (although it doesn’t rain much here).
+It is an island with no movie theatre, no bowling alleys, or many “rainy day” activities (although it doesn’t rain much here).
 You won’t find malls or chain restaurants either.

 This is an island where you come to explore, lie on the beach, or a little of both.
-Turks and Caicos is made up of several small islands, each of which offers their own unique beauty.
+Turks and Caicos are made up of several small islands, each of which offers their own unique beauty.